juliomrqz/statusfy/docs/guide/getting-started.md

 ---
 title: Getting Started
-description: Starting with Statusfy is really easy, you just focus on writing your content and making use of the CLI for building and deploying your Website.
+description: Starting with Statusfy is easy; you just focus on writing your content and making use of the CLI for building and deploying your Website.
 date: 2020-03-26T20:52:22Z
 permalink: /guide/getting-started
 ---

 # Getting Started

-Starting with Statusfy is really easy, you just focus on writing your content and making use of the [CLI](../guide/commands.md) for building and deploying your Website.
+Starting with Statusfy is easy; you just focus on writing your content and using the [CLI](../guide/commands.md) for building and deploying your Website.

 ::: warning COMPATIBILITY NOTE
 Statusfy requires Node.js >= 8.